camunda/blog.camunda.org/content/post/2018/11/camunda-optimize-23-alpha2-released.md

 title = "Camunda Optimize 2.3.0-alpha2 Released"
 +++

-We are happy to announce the release of Camunda Optimize version 2.3.0-alpha1.
+We are happy to announce the release of Camunda Optimize version 2.3.0-alpha2.
-You can find many improvements and features of the upcoming Optimize version 2.3.0 in this first alpha release:
+You can find many improvements and features of the upcoming Optimize version 2.3.0 in this second alpha release:

 * Raw data table sorting
 * Line charts with improved goal line visualizations